 Instruction for Authors

 1. Actas Españolas de Psiquiatría will give preference to the publication of papers related to the field of psychiatry.
+Papers submitted for publication must be original and must not have been previously published elsewhere.

 The authors are responsible for obtaining the permissions to reproduce in Actas Españolas de Psiquiatría any type of material that has been previously published.
 Said permissions must be requested from the author and/or publishing company that has published said material and should be attached to the manuscript.
 For inquiries, please contact editorial@actaspsiquiatria.es.